Nevada County Superior Court: Venues

 The existing Nevada City courthouse complex, built and remodeled between 1864 and 1964, is approximately 70000 ft2 in total; it is considered "unsafe, undersized, substandard, overcrowded, lacks parking, and is functionally deficient", being non-compliant with seismic and fire codes and fails to comply with Americans with Disabilities Act standards.
 A planning study was completed in June 2022 to examine options to bring the Nevada City courthouse into compliance, including remodeling the existing complex or building a new courthouse, either at the existing site or at a new site near the County Government Center in Nevada City.
 The judges of the Nevada County Superior Court expressed their support for option 2, which would be a new building at the existing site.

 The branch in Truckee handles all judicial affairs for the eastern part of the county except juvenile justice.

+Architecture and design

+Nevada City's county courthouse building is considered "an outstanding example of the Art Moderne style," so much so that architecture students have come from as far as the East Coast to study it.
+The building features a tall center section and emphatic vertical lines, all of which emphasize the verticality of the building.
+Sweeping curved one-story wings are located on either side of the center, and ornamentation is sparse for the entire building.

+The courthouse annex was built of reinforced concrete, glass, and steel.
+It is considered non-conforming with respect to the courthouse and the downtown historic district.